Updated on December 13, 2024

 This process will, of course, be much easier if you speak German since the business registration form, as well as most of the other documentation, will have to be completed in German.
 Your tax adviser will be able to work through this formality with you.

 There is an important legal distinction in Germany between a freelancer and a tradesperson.
 A freelance worker is someone with specific qualifications who sells related services.
-A list of such professions can be found here.
 All others working on a self-employed basis are tradespeople.
 In order to be registered as a tradesperson you will first need to acquire a trade license (Gewerbeschein).
 If you have any doubt about which category you fall into, you will need to consult your local tax office (Finanzamt) for advice.

 You must complete the Questionnaire for Tax Collection (Fragebogen zur steuerlichen Erfassung).
 This can only be done online as of 2021.
 The registration process is somewhat more complex if you wish to register as a corporation as you will need to provide your local Trade Supervision Office (Gewerbeamt) with additional documents; a notarial certification and commercial register (Handelsregister) entry.
 Again all of this bureaucracy will be much easier with the help of a tax adviser.
 You can also find more information on the Business Start-up Forum of the Federal Ministry for Economic Affairs.